sandialabs/seat-qgis-plugin/docs/src/seat_qgis_plugin/acoustics/00_acoustics.rst

 Acoustics
 ===========

-The ParAcousti module examines acoustic propagation and its thresholds.
+The :ref:`acoustics_module` examines acoustic propagation and its thresholds.
 It compares ParAcousti baseline model runs to model runs with devices present.
-The user has the option to pre-process the ParAcousti results by weighting functions, which emphasizes certain frequencies and de-emphasizes certain frequencies within the acoustic signal, depending on if there is a species of interest.
+If the user is interested in a specific species of interest, there is the option to pre-process the ParAcousti results by using a routine that applies weighting functions to the acoustic signal, detailed in :ref:`01_paracousti_preprocessing`.

-The module has two tabs: the `inputs <01_inputs>_` tab and the `species properties <03_species_properties>_` tab.
+The module has two tabs: the :ref:`02_inputs` tab and the :ref:`03_species_properties` tab.

 .. figure:: ../../media/acoustics_inputs.webp
    :scale: 100 %